Legal and data protection research writer at TermsFeed.

-Clear examples of this effort are demands Apple began making last year.
+Clear examples of this effort are demands Apple began making in the past.
 Just some of these include requirements wherein app developers had to provide Apple with information on how they collect and use data, the publication of privacy nutrition labels for apps, and Apple requiring that all app Privacy Policies be subject to review.

 Of course, Apple's requirements up until now have all been within the framework of international privacy laws.
 In fact, the company's announcement concerning the in-app account deletion requirement also points out that app developers have a responsibility to bring themselves into compliance with those privacy laws and to follow Apple's own best privacy practices.
 (The company posts these in the form of industry and regulatory guidance.)